xpl/useless/README.md

 ###Using `useless/server/deploy`

-Applications that are based on top of  `useless/server` can easily get this feature by adding following traits to main application component.
+Applications that are based on top of `useless/server` can easily enable automatic builds feature by adding following to main application component:

-This will trigger test & build sequence on server startup, aborting startup if something goes wrong (with nice error reports).

 ```
 $traits: [